With over 6 million active divers in the world, SCUBA diving is one of the world’s favourite leisure activities.

 After the PADI Open Water Diver course, the most popular speciality is Underwater Photographer.

-Once you dive past a depth more than 10 meters, natural light has absorbed to the point that red and yellow colours are no longer visible.
+Once you dive past a depth more than 10 meters, natural light has absorbed to the point that red and yellow colors are no longer visible.
 If you’re taking pictures, you’ll need an underwater torch or a red filter for your camera.